A photonic which-path entangler based on longitudinal cavity-qubit coupling

+\textit{Precision metrology}---The entangler described above can also be used to perform quantum-enhanced precision measurements of a phase $\phi$ acquired by the field reflected from the cavity as it propagates along arm 1 of an interferometer (Fig.~\ref{fig:measurement}).
+The fundamental precision bound for estimation of $\phi$ (the quantum Cram\'er-Rao bound~\cite{braunstein1994statistical,braunstein1996generalized}) is better for QWP states than for either NOON states (superpositions of $N$-photon Fock states, one in each interferometer arm) or entangled coherent states \cite{sanders1992entangled} (similarly, superpositions of coherent states) having the same average number $N$ of photons~\cite{inprep}.

-\textit{Outlook}---In addition to improving phase estimation in interferometer-based measurements, the entangler presented here can be used to perform measurements of the phase acquired by the control qubit, allowing for high-precision noise spectroscopy and high-precision measurements of a local field experienced by the qubit.
-Specifically, a longitudinal coupling modulated in the manner described here can be used to map the relative phase $\ket{0}+e^{i\theta}\ket{1}$ of the initial qubit state onto the superposition state $\ket{\alpha}+e^{i\theta}\ket{-\alpha}$ of the $a_-$ mode.
-This can be accomplished through a rapid reset~\cite{reed2010fast,riste2012feedback,johnson2012heralded,geerlings2013demonstrating,mcewen2021removing,philips2022universal, kobayashi2023feedback} of the qubit $\ket{1}\rightarrow\ket{0}$, which disentangles the qubit from the state of the electric field.
-A projective measurement of $\ket{C_\pm}$ then yields a single bit of information per measurement (the maximum achievable for a single-shot qubit measurement).
-The entangler therefore provides a method for studying pure-dephasing noise \textit{in-situ}.
-This may be useful in situations where the relative phase of the qubit state encodes information about dynamics induced by a classical or quantum environment~\cite{mcintyre2022non,mutter2022fingerprints}.
-The results presented here for the quantum Fisher information only provide the theoretical upper bound on sensitivity, without considering an optimal strategy for saturating this bound.
-In extensions of this work, it will be important to consider schemes involving measurement feedback to perform feed-forward operations on the qubit or to dynamically update the shape of the input pulse.
-Temporally spaced input pulses could also be used to generate entangled photonic time-bin qubits~\cite{brendel1999pulsed} for quantum communication or cryptography.
+\textit{Outlook}---The entangler presented here could also be used to perform measurements of the phase acquired by the control qubit.
+Specifically, a modulated longitudinal coupling, followed by a rapid reset~\cite{reed2010fast,johnson2012heralded,geerlings2013demonstrating, kobayashi2023feedback} $\ket{0}\rightarrow\ket{1}$, can be used to map the relative phase $\ket{0}+e^{i\theta}\ket{1}$ of the initial qubit state onto the state $\ket{-\alpha}+e^{i\theta}\ket{\alpha}$ of the $a_+$ mode.
+A projective measurement of $\ket{C_\pm}$ then yields a single bit of information about $\theta$ (the maximum achievable for a single-shot qubit readout).
+This may be useful in situations where $\theta$ encodes information about dynamics induced by a classical or quantum environment~\cite{mcintyre2022non,mutter2022fingerprints}.

 [1]{} [1]{#1}

 \onecolumngrid

 {\Roman{section}}